Gigaspaces/docker/smart-dih-enterprise/README.md

 ### Configuring the Public Host

 By default, the GigaSpaces communication protocol (LRMI) uses the same network interface for both binding and publishing.
-You can modify this, using the `GS_PUBLIC_HOST` enviromnent variable to instruct Smart ODS Enterprise to publish itself using a different network address, for example the host's network address.
+You can modify this, using the `GS_PUBLIC_HOST` enviromnent variable to instruct Smart DIH Enterprise to publish itself using a different network address, for example the host's network address.
 In this case, you'll have to expose the ports listed in the [Ports](#ports) section from the Docker container to the host.
 For example:

 ```
-docker run --name test -it -e GS_LICENSE=tryme -e GS_PUBLIC_HOST=<your-host-ip-or-name> -p 4174:4174 -p 8200-8300:8200-8300 gigaspaces/smart-ods-enterprise
+docker run --name test -it -e GS_LICENSE=tryme -e GS_PUBLIC_HOST=<your-host-ip-or-name> -p 4174:4174 -p 8200-8300:8200-8300 gigaspaces/smart-dih-enterprise
 ```

 # Running a Production Cluster on Multiple Hosts

-When running Smart ODS Enterprise in Docker containers on multiple hosts, you need to either configure `GS_PUBLIC_HOST` or use the `--net=host` option as described above, so that containers on different hosts can interact with each other.
+When running Smart DIH Enterprise in Docker containers on multiple hosts, you need to either configure `GS_PUBLIC_HOST` or use the `--net=host` option as described above, so that containers on different hosts can interact with each other.

 The `GS_PUBLIC_HOST` environment variable complies with common practices of Docker usage, and maintains image isolation.
 However, as per the Docker documentation, to get optimal performance it is recommended to use the `--net=host` option, which uses the host network and removes the extra network hop.
-The Smart ODS Docker image supports both options, so choose the one that best suits your needs.
+The Smart DIH Docker image supports both options, so choose the one that best suits your needs.

 ## Beyond the Basics

 # Configuring the GigaSpaces Manager Server IP Address

- When running Smart ODS Enterprise on multiple hosts, you can configure the GigaSpaces Manager Server IP address in your network.
+ When running Smart DIH Enterprise on multiple hosts, you can configure the GigaSpaces Manager Server IP address in your network.
 `GS_MANAGER_SERVERS=host1,host2,host3` by default is the local manager.

 # Ports

-The Smart ODS Enterprise Docker image uses the ports described in the table below.
+The Smart DIH Enterprise Docker image uses the ports described in the table below.
 You can change each port using the respective environment variable, or map it to a different port using the `-p` option in `docker run`.
 For example, `-p 5174:4174` maps the lookup discovery port to a different port, but maintains the same port within the container.

 | Environment Variable                      | Default Value | Description |
 | ------------------------------------------|---------------|-------------|